notedwin-dev/chinese-js/README.md

 Chinese JavaScript is a project aimed at providing basic features for writing and running JavaScript code with Chinese syntax.
 It includes a VM code runner to execute JavaScript code in an isolated sandbox environment.

+### A little background behind Chinese JS

+This was originally just a ***meme*** between my developer friends and myself.
+But then I told myself, I could never find such a language that allows me to code in Chinese!
+Why not I build one myself? **So this is how CN-js was born**.
+It turned **from a meme** that everyone laughed and forget about after a while **into a potentially huge project** where so many Chinese developers may benefit from it.

+So here is the Chinese locale version of our favourite programming language, **JavaScript**!

 ## Features

 - Write JavaScript code using Chinese syntax.